Pylons-tech/pylons/docs/Developer-CLI-Tutorial.md

 mnemonic: ""
 ```

-List all the of the keys available on the chain:
+To list all the of the keys available on the chain:

   ```
   pylonsd keys list
   ```

-The output is like:
+The output is:

 ```
 [